 Born in Melbourne, Australia, Matt studied at Monash and LaTrobe Universities before moving to Thailand to work as an ESL instructor.
 In 1992 he created the award-winning ESL board game Word Up.
 Since then he has divided his time between teaching English, marketing Word Up and creating more ESL materials, including his ebook 1000 Phrasal Verbs in Context.
 Matt regularly contributes games, quizzes and vocabulary pages to EnglishClub.
 His other interests include music, reading and watching almost any kind of sport.

 English-born Lucy has worked as a teacher, teacher trainer, writer, TEFL consultant and Director of Studies for over 18 years.
 Her experience is varied: she has taught general English, English for specific purposes and English for academic purposes to adults.
 She has also taught teenagers and young children.
 She has the UCLES Diploma in TEFL, the Certificate in TEFL from the University of London, a Bachelor’s degree in Psychology and the Diploma in Life Coaching.
 Lucy is passionate about teaching and learning and has shared her knowledge with students, teachers and colleagues for many years.
-She answers teachers' questions at the TEFL Help Desk and is the author of Lucy Pollard's Guide to Teaching English, an ebook for teachers.
+She answers teachers' questions on the TEFL Help Desk at TEFL.net Forums and is the author of Lucy Pollard's Guide to Teaching English, an ebook for teachers.

 Daniel is an independent documentary filmmaker and EFL enthusiast.
 He combines his passions for language and practical filmmaking to teach at various institutions around Europe and the United Kingdom.
 To celebrate TEFL.net's 10th anniversary Daniel made the world's first TEFL documentary film Talking TEFL—a 60-minute exploration of the world of teaching English sponsored by TEFL.net.
 Daniel documents his equally innovative documentary films for and about English learners, sponsored by EnglishClub, in the official EnglishClub film blog.